-Besides that, Wood Pallet is also fire hazard.. or has a higher tendency of fire risk.
-They are usually store in large numbers in warehouses and other locations.
+Besides that, Wood Pallet is also fired hazard.. or has a higher tendency of fire risk.
+They are usually stored in large numbers in warehouses and other locations.
 To get one lighted up it’s like the same as getting a paper factory to be lighted up completely.
 Wood pallets have low flash points and combust far more easily than alternative pallet options.

 Wooden Shipping Pallets are used in a lot of logistics for various items including FOOD.
 Why plastic pallets offer the safest solution for storing and shipping food is because Insects cannot penetrate them and they’re easily sanitized.
 When radio frequency identification tags are embedded inside, it is easy to track and trace food throughout the supply chain, which makes it fast and easy to identify contamination and limit the spread of food-borne illness.

 Wood pallets are like sponges – they’re porous and readily absorb water and other fluids.
 This creates a breeding ground for bacteria like salmonella, E. coli, and Listeria that can cross-contaminate food.
 Wood pallets are so unhygienic that the U.S. Food and Drug Administration said they must not be used in connection with food preparation because of the risk of Listeria contamination.
 More Reasons HERE